TheCamilovisk/HousePricePredictionApp/frontend/README.md

 ## Application Screen

+With the application running, in your browser, access http://localhost.
+You should see the glorious app page.

+![House Price Prediction App Page][app-screen]

 This application is pretty simple.
 I tried to make the interface as cleaner as possible.

-![House Price Prediction App Page][app-screen]

 <!-- Link Definitions -->